-Using the expression \eqref{ExpE01} of $\GT^\e$ gives the inequality \eqref{EDL}.
-The estimate for the otal energy is a direct consequence of \eqref{MainE01}$_{2,4}$ and \eqref{U131}$_5$.
-This completes the proof. \end{proof} \begin{remark} Observe that $\GT^\e_K$ is the kinetic energy and $\GT_F^\e$ is the free surface energy.
+\begin{remark} Observe that $\GT^\e_K$ is the kinetic energy and $\GT_F^\e$ is the bulk free energy.
 Moreover, the advection term $\Gu^\e\cdot\nabla\phi^\e$ and the surface tension term $\phi^\e\nabla\mu^\e$ do not contribute to the total energy $\GT^\e$.
-That is, they satisfy the zero energy contribution feature, ensuring that the dissipation of order parameter and the dissipation of momentum remain decoupled. \end{remark}
+That is, they satisfy the zero-energy-contribution property, ensuring that the dissipation of order parameter and the dissipation of momentum remain decoupled. \end{remark}